juxhouse/bela-resources/CodeSynchronization.md

 # Synchronize a Code Repository

+These 3 steps will update your BELA instance with the architecture data from your software project.

+If you set them up as a repository action or as an optional step after your main CI/CD pipeline has completed, BELA will always be in sync with your latest code.

 ## 1. Build Your Project

 Check out your project and `cd` into it, if necessary.